 First, add the getUser function to your UserService in services/user-service.ts:

-import { FetchHttpClient, HttpClient, HttpClientRequest, HttpClientResponse,} from "@effect/platform";import { Effect } from "effect";
+import { Effect, Layer, ServiceMap } from "effect";import { FetchHttpClient, HttpClient, HttpClientRequest, HttpClientResponse,} from "effect/unstable/http";

-export class UserService extends Effect.Service<UserService>()( "app/UserService", { effect: Effect.gen(function* () { const client = (yield* HttpClient.HttpClient).pipe( HttpClient.filterStatusOk, );
+export class UserService extends ServiceMap.Service<UserService>()( "app/UserService", { make: Effect.gen(function* () { const client = (yield* HttpClient.HttpClient).pipe( HttpClient.filterStatusOk, );

 Why We Need Atom.family

-With usersAtom, we fetch the same data every time — the list of all users.
+With usersAtom, we fetch the same data (the list of all users) every time.
 There’s only one version of this data, so a single Atom works perfectly.

 But a user detail page is different.
 Each user has a unique ID, and we need to fetch different data depending on which user we’re viewing.
 User 1’s data is different from User 3’s data.
 We can’t use a single Atom because the data depends on which user ID we pass in.